Unfavorable Semicircle: Observations

-Upon looking further into the videos themselves, people found even stranger artifacts.
-Observers quickly found out that if they overlap the video frames, they would make dark, grainy images relating to space satellites, astrology, and even an image of the Wikipedia page about art.

-The audio in many videos would also be unnerving, featuring a man saying random letters and numbers, and there would be sharp, shrill sounds with static and randomly generated noise.
-The videos also seemed to cause playback issues when using other devices such as phones.
-The cause of this is yet to be discovered, but the problem is theorized to be an issue with memory and compression on YouTube servers.

-For years, the ♐LOCK and ♐DELOCK videos have been seen by many people as the keys to solving the channel's mystery, due to their name and eerie nature.
-This hypothesis was furthered in 2016 when a Reddit user found that by combining each frame of ♐LOCK side by side, a recognizable image open to human interpretation appears, instead of random noise.
-In June 2022, the project author implied that the image represented the Voyager Golden Record.
+For years, the ♐LOCK and ♐DELOCK videos were seen by some people as the keys to solving the channel's mystery, due to their name and eerie nature.

 Reason for creation

-In a Twitter post the creator of Unfavorable Semicircle said that his goal was to "upload the most number of YouTube videos ever" and secondarily "to see if people would will watch something truly and unknowable ...
+In a Twitter post, a user claiming to be the creator of Unfavorable Semicircle said that the goal was to "upload the most number of YouTube videos ever" and secondarily "to see if people would watch something truly and unknowable ...
 My hope was to fill some of the 'Internet Mystery' space left by Webdriver Torso".